Lincoln & Davis were Brothers

 Dennis Hanks and Nancy Hanks were cousins.
 They were both raised in the home of Thomas and Elizabeth Sparrow.
 Dennis said that Thomas Lincoln when tolerably young was castrated.

-From the letters of William H. Herndon (Lincoln's law partner) in a book by Emanuel Hertz: The Hidden Lincoln.
-On page 354 Herndon says "Thomas Lincoln was castrated I admit."
+From the letters of William H. Herndon (Lincoln's law partner), Herndon says "Thomas Lincoln was castrated I admit."

 When Herndon was writing a biography on Abraham Lincoln.
 He told A. Orendorff about his concern over Lincoln's legitimacy.
 Orendorff told Herndon, "the People wished and greatly wished to have the story of Lincoln's legitimacy well settled and forever fixed".

-All the men named as Lincoln's father, except Samuel Davis, have week claims and poor supporting evidence.
+All the men named as Lincoln's father, except Samuel Davis, have weak claims and poor supporting evidence.
 Their timeline, place of residence, and the time of Lincoln's birth are all different and unsupportable.